Featured articles | Weekly Newsletter | Topics | Syndicate / XML feed / RSS

 Negative messaging not effective for green movement, finds study

 (09/26/2006) New research suggests that negative messaging is not effective in convincing people to adopt green initiatives.
-The study, published by the Economic and Social Research Council, shows that "positive, informative strategies" are far more more effective in encouraging behaviour change than "negatives strategies which employ messages of fear, guilt or regret." [ Green Business]
+The study, published by the Economic and Social Research Council, shows that "positive, informative strategies" are far more more effective in encouraging behavior change than "negatives strategies which employ messages of fear, guilt or regret." [ Green Business]

 Not extinct?
 Ivory-billed Woodpecker may live in Florida